Andreas Skov Olsen: Bologna

 On 24 July 2019, it was confirmed, that Olsen had left Denmark after two seasons in the Danish Superliga, to join Italian Serie A club Bologna.

 Club Brugge

 On 28 January 2022, Bologna announced Olsen's transfer to Club Brugge in Belgium, where he signed a four-and-a-half-year contract.
 He made his debut on 2 February in a Belgian Cup match against Gent, coming off the bench for Ruud Vormer at half-time and providing the decisive assist for Charles De Ketelaere, securing a 1–0 win for his team.
 On 17 July 2022, Olsen scored the winning goal for Club in the 2022 Belgian Super Cup against Gent.

+VfL Wolfsburg

+On 17 January 2025, Skov Olsen joined Bundesliga side VfL Wolfsburg on a deal until the summer of 2029.

 International career

 Olsen was called up to the senior Denmark squad for the UEFA Nations League matches against Belgium and England in September 2020.
 He made his debut on 7 October 2020 in a friendly against Faroe Islands and scored a goal in a 4–0 win.

 In June 2021, he was included in the national team's bid for 2020 UEFA Euro, where the team reached the semi-finals.